kos0ng/owasp-wstg-mapper/README.md

 ## Issue
 - [ ] Make filter more precision, "invalid" should not match with "id" parameter
 - [X] set design excel (row height)
-- [ ] Some test case doesn't need list endpoint such as Information Gathering,Configuration and Deployment Management Testing
+- [ ] Some test case doesn't need list endpoint such as Information Gathering,Configuration and Deployment Management Testing (regex : *)
 - [X] Duplicate/redundant endpoint
 - [X] Add exception for files in json files
 - [ ] Try catch on data that has blank response